Frantic 911 Calls Released After West Point Cadets Overdose At Spring Break

 The female 911 dispatcher interrupts to ask: "What's the address sir, give me the address, sir."

-After getting the address, the operator asks him to slow down and tell her exactly what happened, which is when the caller explains about the drugs, the Daily Voice said.
+After getting the address, the operator asks him to slow down and tell her exactly what happened, which is when the caller explains about the drugs, the Daily Mail said.

 Seconds later, the caller informed the dispatcher that the paramedics had arrived at the Wilton Manors Airbnb where the group of spring breakers were staying, the Daily Mail said.